-I am the author of the young adult dystopian novel, The Cure: the tale of Nora Watson, available for purchase on Kobo and Amazon.
+I am the author of three novels, The Cure, Cimwai's Bay, and The Circus of Love, under my pen name Peggy Fitz.
 I blog about a variety of topics which may include discussions around self-publishing and writing, but also training in aerial arts, crafting, and cooking.

 Wednesday, August 17, 2011

 Time again for another tour through our balcony garden.
 Lots of green things are sprouting (or perhaps more accurately described--growing wild...) in every container.
 We've been picking away at a few of the crops (like the parsley, strawberries [neither shown here]) and others are getting close.
 We're also making mental notes of what to include (and exclude) in our garden plans for next year.